Mycoplasma capricolum

 Mycoplasma capricolum is a species of Mycoplasma bacteria.
 It is primarily a pathogen of goats, but has also been found in sheep and cows.
 The species requires external sources of cholesterol to grow or survive (which usually comes in the form of a natural fatty acid auxotroph), but the uptaken fatty acid is not used as a substrate for energy production but rather for phospholipid synthesis instead.

-It causes a disease in goats called contagious caprine pleuropneumonia (CCPP).
+It (specifically the capripneumoniae subspecies) causes a disease in goats called contagious caprine pleuropneumonia (CCPP).